konstantint/SKompiler/README.md

     THEN 1 ELSE 2 END as y

 It corresponds to the `m.predict` computation.
 Let us check how we can use it in a query.
-First import the data into an in-memory SQLite database:
+We import the data into an in-memory SQLite database:

     import sqlalchemy as sa
     import pandas as pd
     conn = sa.create_engine('sqlite://').connect()
     pd.DataFrame(X, columns=['x1', 'x2', 'x3', 'x4']).to_sql('data', conn)

-Now query the generated expression:
+query the data using the generated expression:

     results = pd.read_sql('select {0} from data'.format(sql), conn)